aschuma/esp32_ssd1306_metaefa/README.md

 The other lines hold the tram/bus line number, the departure time, the delay and the short name of the station (RH, SMi).
 (The relevant tram/bus lines and stations are configurable within a configuration resource)

 Please note that the hosted version of the public REST endpoint (metaEFA) used by this project is not available anymore.
-Please consult https://github.com/opendata-stuttgart/metaEFA to find out, how to host a metaEFA server yourself.
+Information on hosting a MetaEFA server yourself can be found at https://github.com/opendata-stuttgart/metaEFA.

 Links:
 - http://www.vvs.de/